afnanenayet/diffsitter/README.md

 You can configure file associations and formatting options for `diffsitter` using a config file.
-If a config is not supplied, the app will use the default config, which you can see with `diffsitter --cmd dump_default_config`.
+If a config is not supplied, the app will use the default config, which you can see with `diffsitter dump-default-config`.
 It will look for a config at `${XDG_HOME:-$HOME}/.config/diffsitter/config.json5` on macOS and Linux, and the standard directory for Windows.
 You can also refer to the [sample config](/assets/sample_config.json5).